A Strategic Planning Process in 6 Steps.(Infographic)

 Tip: Getting the info you need about how your plan is easy if you receive automatic reports.
-With some planning software, you can choose which metrics you want measured and at which interval you want them sent to you.
+Just choose which metrics you want measured, and at which interval you want them sent to you.
 This lets you compare current data to the past and makes it easier to see if your plan is getting you where you want to be.

 Plan for success